giffy1/My-Gestures/README.md

 adb -s localhost:4444 uninstall edu.umass.cs.mygestures

+## Known Issues

+The data is stored in CSV files.
+When a CSV file is saved manually, all long-precision fields in scientific notation are truncated.
+This problem has been confirmed by Microsoft at https://support.microsoft.com/en-us/kb/216023.

+A workaround is to make sure to change each column containing values displayed in scientific notation is changed to be 'General Number' format.

+If you don't plan on making changes to any of the files, i.e. to correct a mislabelled activity, then do not save the file, even if prompted!

 ## Future Work

 Before the data collection application can be widely used for research, there are a few issues that should be resolved: